 ART monitoring initially involves the simple timing of ovulation.
 If this is unsuccessful, it might lead on to IUI or IVF at a later stage.

 IUI (intrauterine insemination) is carried out around the time of ovulation.
 It involves introducing sperm into the womb, close to the Fallopian tubes, to increase the chance of conceiving.
 A single cycle offers a 10-20% chance of conception, and multiple cycles (x3-5) of over 50%.*

 IVF (in vitro fertilisation) is when an egg is fertilised by sperm outside of the body, then implanted into the womb.
 IVF-related techniques might also include procedures such as frozen embryo replacement or egg donation.

-CDS are regarded as pioneers in ultrasound assessment of assisted conception cycles and offer considerable expertise particularly in the monitoring of IVF cycles.
+CDS are regarded as pioneers in ultrasound assessment of assisted conception cycles and offer considerable expertise in key areas of reproductive healthcare and fertility treatments.